Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Calculation of Connection Forms as a Hodge-Laplace Problem

+where $\mu$ is the angle that the smooth frame $e_1$ makes with the outward normal vector of $\partial M$ as measured by the smooth metric $g$.

-There are two ways of making sense of this definition; one involves proving a generalization of the Gauss-Bonnet theorem to manifolds with Regge metrics, as we have done in a planned future paper, and the other amounts to observing that the method converges with this definition.
-To take the second route, there is a generalization of theorem 3.6 of \cite{GaNe22} in the case $n = 2$:
+The above definition of ${\alpha|_{\partial M}}_{\mathrm{dist}}$ is perhaps not very obvious.
+There are two ways to make sense of it; one involves proving a generalization of the Gauss-Bonnet theorem to manifolds with Regge metrics, as we have done in a preprint \cite{gawlik2025curvaturereggemetrics}, and the other amounts to observing that the method converges with this definition.
+The computed form $\alpha_h = \star_h du_h$ may be interpreted as a form which approximates, in each triangle, the connection form associated to a special $g_h$-orthogonal frame field $(e_1,e_2)_h$ which makes the same angle (measured with $g_h$) with the outward normal vector as $(e_1,e_2)$ does (measured with $g$) and such that its associated connection one-form is co-exact.

+To take the second route, there is a generalization of Theorem 3.6 of \cite{GaNe22} in the case $n = 2$: